AlienX77-cmd/AlienX77-cmd/README.md

 - 📖 Currently learning Deep Learning and reading Applied Artificial Intelligence in Finance (Yves Hilpisch, 2020).
 - 📁 My public repositories are for showing my practice coding projects and university assignments.
 - 👨‍💻 Languages: Python, C, C++, JavaScript, HTML&CSS, MySQL
-- 🤵 Also, Kittipak is currently dying from too much homework because he has enrolled in "too many courses" for his second semester in his third year.

 Thanks for visiting!